|

 What Happens If Fidelity Goes Bankrupt?

-• Customer accounts are usually protected by either SIPC or FDIC.
+• Customer accounts are generally protected by either SIPC or FDIC coverage.

-• SIPC covers up to $500,000 for each investor, and there is an additional coverage called Excess of SIPC.
-FDIC covers up to $250,000 per investor per account, with coverage that can be increased by having money in more than one account.
+• SIPC protection is up to $500,000 per investor, with additional coverage available through Excess of SIPC.
+FDIC insurance protects up to $250,000 per investor per account, and coverage can be expanded by spreading cash across multiple accounts.

 Why Fidelity Going Bankrupt is Unlikely

-has been in operation since 1946 and has maintained leadership in the financial sector ever since.
+has been operating since 1946 and has remained a major player in the financial industry for decades.
 In 2023,

-the broker was the eleventh largest private company in the United States, worth over $25 billion.
-Another
+the firm ranked as the eleventh largest private company in the United States, with a valuation exceeding $25 billion.
+Another factor is its massive scale.
+Fidelity oversees more than

 What Happens If Fidelity Goes Bankrupt?